rpm-software-management/dnf/doc/command_ref.rst

 ``--releasever=<release>``
     configure DNF as if the distribution release was ``<release>``.
 This can affect cache paths, values in configuration files and mirrorlist URLs.
-Using '/' for this value makes DNF detect the release number from the running system.

 ``--repofrompath <repo>,<path/url>``
     Specify a path or url to a repository (same path as in a baseurl) to add to